kristinemlarson/gnssIR_python/README.md

 # Usage of quickLook Code
-The gnssIR_lomb.py code requires you have set up some instructions for analyzing your data, i.e. which frequencies you want to use, the lat/long/ht for the refraction correction, blah blah blah.
+The gnssIR_lomb.py code requires you have set up some instructions for analyzing your data, i.e. which frequencies you want to use, the lat/long/ht for the refraction correction.
-If you don't want to bother with all of that - and just want a quick look to see if it is even worth your time to look at a site, you can try quickLook.py.
+If you don't want to bother with all of that - and just want a quick look to see if it is even worth your time to analyze the data at a site, you can try quickLook.py.
 You just give it the station name, year, doy of year, and SNR format (99 is usually a good start).
 It will go pick up the RINEX data and translate it for you.
 There are stored defaults for analyzing the spectral characteristics of the data.
 If you want to override those run quickLook.py -h

 This code needs the environment variables to exist, i.e. ORBITS and REFL_CODE and EXE.
-So you cannot avoid setting those.

 Examples:

 *  python quickLook.py gls1 2011 271 99  (this uses defaults, which are usually ok for cryosphere)
 ice/snow reflections)
-* python quickLook.py rec1 2008 271 99  (example where the system fails to find this file at UNAVCO)
+* python quickLook.py rec1 2008 271 99  (this is an example where the system fails to find this file at UNAVCO)
 * python quickLook.py smm3 2019 100 99 -h1 10 -h2 20 -e1 5 -e2 15  (example for overriding the defaults because this is a tall site)